leebyron/til/entries/markdown link references.md

 ---

 References can also be used for images.
-The syntax for the reference is the same, but images start with an `!`.
+The syntax for the reference is the same, but the image use itself starts with an `!`.

 ```markdown
 ![moebius]